-Although there are other more modern models of delivering care than the consultation model (i.e. the patient is referred directly to the liaison team from acute hospital staff), the same difficulties in evaluating heterogeneous services on a national basis still apply.
+Although there are other more modern models of delivering care than the consultation model (in which the patient is referred directly to the liaison team from acute hospital staff), the same difficulties in evaluating heterogeneous services on a national basis still apply.
 There is one very large trial (n>3500 participants) of a model of liaison psychiatry called proactive integrated consultation-liaison psychiatry (patients are identified proactively on admission and reviewed on a daily basis), which is funded by NIHR (Health Services Delivery Research Programme 15/11/16) and is currently being evaluated for its impact on length of stay of older patients on acute medical wards (The HOME Study).
 The trial has yet to report and will provide valuable information regarding the impact of this model on a subset of patients seen by liaison services, but it will not be able to determine the overall effectiveness of liaison services for all the patients they currently assess and treat.
-Most medium to large sized liaison services see over 100 patients per week (i.e. over 5000 contacts per year), just over half of these patients (55%) are seen on acute medical wards and one third are assessed in the emergency department.
+Most medium to large sized liaison services see over 100 patients per week; just over half of these patients (55%) are seen on acute medical wards and one third are assessed in the emergency department.
 Of those assessed on acute wards, a significant proportion are working age adults.

 Liaison teams vary in their staff composition, working practices, relations with other mental health teams, policies such as responses times, hours of coverage and location (ward or ED based) ()(Walker).
-A randomised controlled trial may not be the best vehicle for the evaluation of routine clinical services as the internal validity of a trial becomes increasingly compromised by the heterogeneity of the intervention under study and even cluster designs necessarily have to exclude many patients who would routinely be referred to and assessed by clinical services.
+A randomised controlled trial may not be the best vehicle for the evaluation of routine clinical services as the internal validity of a trial becomes increasingly compromised by the heterogeneity of the intervention under study and the external validity is compromised as even cluster designs necessarily have to exclude many patients who would routinely be referred to and assessed by clinical services.
 The analysis of routine collected clinical NHS data, which is not predicated on individual patient consent or ability to speak English and can accommodate heterogeneity of service delivery provides an alternative and better opportunity to evaluate NHS services, using all relevant patient data.
 In addition, a randomised controlled trial would not be practicable due to the number of hospitals and patients required to account for the heterogeneity in service delivery, and the issues discussed above.

 A robust evaluation of the impact of liaison mental health services requires the ability to: i) identify patients attending specific hospitals, ii) characterise these patients with respect to their physical and mental health, iii) determine the interaction of these patients with primary and secondary care services, and iv) identify outcomes for these patients beyond the immediate spell in hospital.